zeinabourhane/zeinabourhane.github.io/cv.md

 Research In the World Network of Biosphere Reserve

-*Determine a relevant set of microbial bioindicators based on chemical and molecular approaches that can be used to assess the ecological status of Biosphere Reserve soils*
+**Project**: *Determine a relevant set of microbial bioindicators based on chemical and molecular approaches that can be used to assess the ecological status of Biosphere Reserve soils*

 Eberswalde University for Sustainable Development